CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 `);
 ```

 You can apply the animation to the color property by using it in the `ramp` expression.
-Take a look at the result!
+Take a look at the result:

 <div class="example-map">
     <iframe